riseupleague/riseupleague/README.md

 # riseupleague.com

-The official website for [www.riseupleague.com](https://www.riseupleague.com).
+The official v2 website for [www.riseupleague.com](https://www.riseupleague.media).

+🚧 This website is still being actively worked on 🚧

 ## Tech Stack

-This repository is a [Turborepo monorepo](https://turbo.build/repo/docs) that contains the [www.riseupleague.com](https://www.riseupleague.com) webiste, as well as the [admin.riseupleague.com](https://admin.riseupleague.com) for game-tracking purposes used by the Rise Up staff.
+This repository is a [Turborepo monorepo](https://turbo.build/repo/docs) that contains the [www.riseupleague.com](https://www.riseupleague.media) webiste, as well as the [admin.riseupleague.com](https://admin.riseupleague.com) for game-tracking purposes used by the Rise Up staff.

 ### Frontend